google-udacity-india-scholars/mws-track-anu-007/README.md

-# HTTP demo app
+# REST API build in vanilla node
-demonstrate the evolution of http protocol
+this project demonstrate how you can build a rest api using vanilla node and without using any of the external modules.